-Ingredients German Hamburger or Frikadelle (for about 10 Frikadellen)
+Ingredients German Hamburger Frikadelle

-500 g ground beef
+500 g ground beef (or half beef, half pork)

-salt, pepper, some paprika powder, bread crumbs, clarified butter or oil for frying
+clarified butter or oil for frying

-Cooking Instructions German Hamburger or Frikadelle
+Cooking Instructions German Hamburger Frikadelle

-- Put the ground meat into a bowl.
+- Put the meat into a bowl.

 - Form flat hamburgers out of the meat (diameter about 6-8cm).